Teradata/r-driver/README.md

 After beginning a FastExport, your application can obtain the Logon Sequence Number (LSN) assigned to the FastExport by prepending the following escape functions to the query:
 * `{fn teradata_nativesql}{fn teradata_logon_sequence_number}` returns the string form of an integer representing the Logon Sequence Number (LSN) for the FastExport.
 Returns an empty string if the request is not a FastExport.

+<a name="CSVBatchInserts"></a>

+### CSV Batch Inserts

+The Teradata SQL Driver for R can read batch insert bind values from a CSV (comma separated values) file.
+This feature can be used with SQL batch inserts and with FastLoad.

+To specify batch insert bind values in a CSV file, the application prepends the escape function `{fn teradata_read_csv(`*CSVFileName*`)}` to the `INSERT` statement.

+The application can specify batch insert bind values in a CSV file, or specify bind parameter values, but not both together.
+The driver returns an error if both are specified together.

+Considerations when using a CSV file:
+* Each record is on a separate line of the CSV file.
+Records are delimited by line breaks (CRLF).
+The last record in the file may or may not have an ending line break.
+* The first line of the CSV file is a header line.
+The header line lists the column names separated by the field separator (e.g. `col1,col2,col3`).
+* The field separator defaults to the comma character (`,`).
+You can specify a different field separator character with the `field_sep` connection parameter.
+The specified field separator character must match the actual separator character used in the CSV file.
+* Each field can optionally be enclosed by the field quote character, which defaults to the double-quote character (e.g. `"abc",123,efg`).
+Specify the `field_quote` connection parameter to override the default field quote character.
+The field quote character must match the actual field quote character used in the CSV file.
+* The connection parameters `field_sep` and `field_quote` cannot be set to the same value.
+The field separator and field quote characters must be legal UTF-8 characters and cannot be line feed (`\n`) or carriage return (`\r`).
+* Field quote characters are only permitted in fields enclosed by field quote characters.
+Field quote characters must not appear inside unquoted fields (e.g. not allowed `ab"cd"ef,1,abc`).
+* To include a field quote character in a quoted field, the field quote character must be repeated (e.g. `"abc""efg""dh",123,xyz`).
+* Line breaks, field quote characters, and field separators may be included in a quoted field (e.g. `"abc,efg\ndh",123,xyz`).
+* Specify a `NULL` value in the CSV file with an empty value between commas (e.g. `1,,456`).
+* A zero-length quoted string specifies a zero-length non-`NULL` string, not a `NULL` value (e.g. `1,"",456`).
+* Not all data types are supported.
+For example, `BLOB`, `BYTE`, and `VARBYTE` are not supported.
+* A field length greater than 64KB is trasnmitted to the database as a `DEFERRED CLOB` for a SQL batch insert.
+A field length greater than 64KB is not supported with FastLoad.

+Limitations when using CSV batch inserts:
+* Bound parameter values cannot be specified in the execute method when using the escape function `{fn teradata_read_csv(`*CSVFileName*`)}`.
+* The CSV file must contain at least one valid record in addition to the header line containing the column names.
+* For FastLoad, the insert operation will fail if the CSV file is improperly formatted and a parser error occurs.
+* For SQL batch insert, some records may be inserted before a parsing error occurs.
+A list of the parser errors will be returned.
+Each parser error will include the line number (starting at line 1) and the column number (starting at zero).
+* Using a CSV file with FastLoad has the same limitations and is used the same way as described in the [FastLoad](#FastLoad) section.

 <a name="ChangeLog"></a>

 ### Change Log

+`17.10.0.1` - July 2, 2021
+* GOSQL-35 Statement Independence
+* GOSQL-72 Read CSV files
+* RDBI-57 JSON, CSV, and Avro data type support
+* RDBI-75 Preserve the integer64 values when the first integer64 column value returned is NULL

 `17.10.0.0` - June 8, 2021
 * GOSQL-75 trim whitespace from SQL request text